 Q: Where is Durango, Colorado?

 A: Durango is located in southwest Colorado near the four corners region of the Colorado, Arizona, New Mexico and Utah borders.
 It is nestled in the Animas River Valley surrounded by the San Juan Mountains at an elevation of 6,523 feet or 1988 meters.
-It is a 3 ½ hour drive north of Albuquerque, New Mexico and a seven hour drive south of Denver, Colorado, and the closest airport is the La Plata County Airport.
+It is a 3 ½ hour drive north of Albuquerque, New Mexico and a six hour drive south of Denver, Colorado, and the closest airport is the La Plata County Airport.
 Durango is an outdoor activity paradise – Hiking, mountain biking, road biking, backpacking, rock climbing, hunting, off-roading, fly fishing, kayaking, rafting and golfing – to name just a few.

 Q: Where do the films screen?